jackyzha0/jackyzha0.github.io/content/thoughts/Evolutionary game theory.md

 Focuses on the dynamics of strategy change by agents over time.

 Evolutionary game theory has helped to explain the basis of altruistic behaviours in Darwinian evolution.
+It is salient to note that the evolutionary pressures on what we consider moral behaviour arise _only in [[thoughts/positive sum|positive sum]] interactions._ In a dynamic, growing society, people can interact cooperatively and both come out ahead.

+In a static, [[thoughts/zero sum|zero sum]] society, people can pressures toward morality and cooperation vanish: You can only improve your situation by taking from someone else.

+## Evolutionarily Stable Strategy (ESS)

 Compute the fitness of each group.
 Watch how each group fares in indefinitely repeated interactions.
 Fitness of a strategy is $Fitness(S) = \frac{EU(S)}{\textrm{Avg } EU }$

-## Evolutionarily Stable Strategy (ESS)

 An evolutionarily stable strategy is one that, once fixed in a population, has higher fitness than any other available strategy